tensorflow/tensorflow/tensorflow/tools/docker/README.md

 Alternately, you can use the `docker_run_gpu.sh` script in this directory.

+In order to set Jupyter Notebook to require a password, the `-e PASSWORD=pass` option must be provided

+    $ docker run -it -p 8888:8888 $CUDA_SO $DEVICES -e PASSWORD=pass gcr.io/tensorflow/tensorflow-devel-gpu

 ## Rebuilding the containers

 Just pick the dockerfile corresponding to the container you want to build, and run;